If you are a streamer, you’ve probably thought multiple times about how you can improve your streams and attract more viewers.

 45. Use a green screen

 If you don’t want to deal with your background, simply use a green screen to hide it.
+There’s a whole streaming setup guide that you can take a look at.

 46. Add funny webcam filters